zovelsanj/cuda_basics/ATLAS_CUDA_tutorial/01_Introduction_to_CUDA/Readme.md

 # Going through exercises
 Please go through [01_Introduction_to_CUDA.ipynb](01_Introduction_to_CUDA.ipynb) Jupyter notebook for more details on the exercises and CUDA basics.
 Here we will focus more on the output of the exercise and its working.

+## Prerequisites
+No GPU knowledge is assumed for this lab.
+Basic knowledge of C/C++ is assumed.

 ## Exercise 1: hello_world
 ```c
 __global__ void hello() {